[This article has been updated to reflect the new tax law that went into effect on January 1, 2018]

 Here are some examples straight from IRS Publication 463, “Travel, Entertainment, Gift, and Car Expenses,” which covers this sort of thing.

-1. The mileage reimbursement rate went down in 2017
+1. The mileage reimbursement rate went down

 If you (and your employees) are using the IRS’s standard mileage reimbursement rate to deduct expenses for travel outside of the normal commute, you may be taking too much of a deduction.
 Every year we’re used to the rate going up.
 But in 2017 … it went down.
 Last year the rate was 54 cents per mile.
 This year it’s 53.5 cents per mile.
 Why?
 It’s likely the lower cost of fuel.